Derby and Burton services

 Trivia and History

-The official name of this service area was Derby with Burton - it seemed that Extra had learned from all the trouble at Blackburn with Darwen - but it is now known as Derby & Burton.
+The official name upon opening was Derby with Burton - it seemed that Extra had learned from all the trouble at Blackburn with Darwen - but it is now known as Derby and Burton.
+In planning, it had been called Willington Roadside Service Area.

-Following the collapse of Extra's parent company Swayfields, the trunk road service area estate passed to its creditor Lloyds TSB who then sold the liability to Deutsche Postbank.
+When Swayfields fell into administration, the site passed to their creditors Lloyds TSB, who subsequently sold this liability to Deutsche Postbank.
 Since January 2011, the services have been managed on Deutsche Postbank's behalf by Quadrant Estates who intended to create profit by selling the current outlets.

 In early 2019, the LP4 unit closed and was replaced a gourmet hot dog company called Banger Bros.
 Banger Bros lasted less than 6 months and they closed later in 2019.